dilpath/mkstd/examples/petab_sciml/README.md

 and then verify that the two YAML files match.

+# TODO
-TODO: check that the original pytorch forward call provides that same output as the reconstructed pytorch forward call, for some different inputs.
+- [ ] check that the original pytorch forward call provides that same output as the reconstructed pytorch forward call, for some different inputs.
+- [ ] the following will have language-specific quirks that are currently not specified by pytorch as some attribute
+  - `torch.flatten` and `torch.nn.Flatten` default to C-style (row-major).
+Adding this information to `torch.nn.Flatten` layers will be easy.
+Adding it to `torch.flatten` "anonymous" layers will be harder but doable